 - Also, the seeds contain significant amounts of palmitic, oleic and stearic acids.

-In Ayurveda, it is recommended that the fruit should be consumed raw as a juice or in salads when it is being used for medicinal purposes.
+In Ayurveda, it is recommended that winter melon fruit should be consumed raw when it is being used for medicinal purposes.
 The raw fruit is considered to carry high vital force.
+It can either be juiced or consumed as a salad.